Tel: +33 (0) 479088026

 A lovely place to absorb some sunshine and one of Courchevel’s best value mountain restaurants.
 Quick and friendly service in a picturesque setting with great views, situated at the top of the Ariondaz bubble.
 What more could you want?

 Tel: +33 (0) 479060717

 La Folie Douce is a ski institution, with famous venues in Val Thorens and Val d’Isère.
 The newest in the Three Valleys is in Méribel and has continued its reputation in style!
-Dining options are the al fresco, more snacky area or top quality nosh in the restaurant La Fruitiere.
+Dining options are either the self-service, good value bar or top quality dining in the restaurant La Fruitiere.
 Don’t just go for the great food though, what makes this place popular with revellers is the daily cabaret show, a flamboyant extravaganza of wild outfits, mad musicians and dancing on tables in skyscraper heels.